ember-learn/ember-blog/content/ember-3-1-released.md

 **Qunit Dom** - In order to make DOM assertions more readable, the `qunit-dom` dependency will be added **by default** to all apps and addons.
 Opt out by removing it from your package.json file.
 See [https://github.com/simplabs/qunit-dom-codemod](https://github.com/simplabs/qunit-dom-codemod) to ease migration [(#7605)](https://github.com/ember-cli/ember-cli/pull/7605).

-This is, to put it quite simply, totally awesome.
+This is, in our opinion, totally awesome.
 It means that this code:

 ```javascript
 assert.equal(this.element.querySelector('.title').textContent.trim(), 'Hello World!');